MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/about-dialog.md

 ---
-title: Power BI visuals permission settings
+title: Power BI visuals About dialog
-description: Learn what each of the permission settings for Power BI visuals does.
+description: Learn what each of the tabs in the Power BI visuals About dialog describes and what each permission setting does.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: ''